italia/daf-docs/installation/local/devVM.rst

  :USER: ldap
  :PASSWORD: ldap

-The account LDAP is used to bind docker system.
-Every user in LDAP has the same user name and password.
+The user :code:`ldap` is used to bind docker system.
+Every user in :code:`ldap` has the same user name and password.

 If you are using Google Chrome, do not use the modal login on your browser, because it doesn't work.